JoeStrout/soda/README.md

 * pixel-level drawing
 * networking

+**HOWEVER**, the current Soda code is built on SDL, which has proven more difficult than expected.
+So we have decided (as of early 2026) to rewrite Soda using [raylib-miniscript](https://github.com/JoeStrout/raylib-miniscript).
+This is expected to occur by the end of 2026.
+The result will be more performant, more feature-rich, and easier to build.

 ### Documentation

 Want to write your first Soda game?
 That's great!
 Be sure you have the [MiniScript Quick Reference](https://miniscript.org/files/MiniScript-QuickRef.pdf), and then see the [Soda category at the MiniScript wiki](https://miniscript.org/wiki/Category:Soda) for information about the additional functions used with Soda.